the-untechnical-programmer/accompanying-code/README.md

 # accompanying-code
-Code to go with the UnTechnical Programmer TikTok Videos
+Code to accompany the UnTechnical Programmer TikTok Videos